esa/pagmo2/doc/sphinx/install.rst

 Installation from source
 ^^^^^^^^^^^^^^^^^^^^^^^^
-For an installation from source, pygmo has two extra mandatory compile-time dependencies with respect to the :ref:`C++ installation <cpp_install>`:
+For the installation from source, pygmo has two extra mandatory dependencies with respect to the :ref:`C++ installation <cpp_install>`:

 * `Boost.Python <http://www.boost.org/doc/libs/1_63_0/libs/python/doc/html/index.html>`_